SimonMariani/personal-website/README.md

 - Remove phone number from website and cv
 - Add tests
 - Add some tests to know that it is still running and that all the functionalities work
+- Use your own openai api key -> the api key seems to be working but the billing details are not setup yet, I can only pay by creditcard so get one first and then update the billing details there to start using the api key